 - Colonial – Catasauqua and Nazareth – both 4-0 and Bangor 3-1.

-Northampton led early and then counterpunched a Phillipsburg rally with wins by Brian Chamberlain and Kevin Smith to lead 24-16 with two bouts to go.
+Ed Moore edged Chad Billy 5-2 at 103, but Northampton won the next four bouts to lead early 15-3.
+Phillipsburg rallied to win two and tie two bouts, but the Kids counterpunched with wins by Brian Chamberlain and Kevin Smith to lead 24-16 with two bouts to go.
 Kevin Kane had a fall at 189, and Greg Troxell scored a major decision at heavyweight as the Stateliners won 26-24 to move into sole possession of first place in the EPC.

 Stroudsburg had not won a Centennial League title since 1978 and led Pocono Mountain by a slim 14-12 score after eight bouts, but had their “Murderer’s Row” waiting in the wings.
-The Mountaineers upper weights pulled out a 34-18 victory to keep Coach Ron Spinner’s team unbeaten.
+The Mountaineers upper weights pulled out a 34-18 victory to keep Coach Ron Spinner’s team unbeaten at 14-0 overall and 7-0 in the league.
+Palmerton moved into sole possession of 2nd place by beating Northwestern 56-15.

 The Easton-Phillipsburg dual was moved to Lafayette’s Kirby Field House and was wrestled before a packed house of 4,000 fans.
 Easton needed a big lead heading into Phillipsburg’s tough upper weights.
 The Rovers held a 27-10 lead after winning six straight bouts from 130-160.
 Brian Marchetti nipped Jim Crouse 7-6 at 171 as the Rovers went on to win 30-17 setting up a likely three-way tie for the EPC title with Phillipsburg and Northampton.

-Phillipsburg would go on to win its 4th straight New Jersey team dual mat title.
+Phillipsburg would go on to win its 4th straight New Jersey team dual mat title by defeating Warren Hills 33-21, crushing Voorhees 54-3 and beating High Point 31-18.
 Easton closed out its season by whipping state-ranked Manheim Central 30-19 and North Penn 49-10.
 Northampton crushed Quakertown 47-11.
 The three co-EPC champions would each finish 10-1 in the league and with overall records of Easton (15-3), Northampton (17-2) and Phillipsburg (19-2).

 Stroudsburg’s bid for an unbeaten season came down to the final two bouts against twice-beaten Catausaqua.
-The Rough Riders won both bouts to put one blemish on Stroudsburg’s otherwise fabulous season 24-23.
+The Rough Riders won both bouts (Maurice Haughton 16-12 over Paul Labar and Joe DeWalt 10-5 over Troy Marsh) to put one blemish on Stroudsburg’s otherwise fabulous season 24-23.
 Stroudsburg won the Centennial League title and finished 15-1.

-Nazareth won their 8th straight Colonial League title and finished 16-2.
+Nazareth won their 8th straight Colonial League title and finished 16-2 closing their season with a 46-9 win over Parkland.

 Other teams finishing with solid records included Catasauqua (16-2), Palmerton (16-3), Liberty (14-6), Pocono Mountain (12-4), Allen (12-6) and Parkland (12-7).